-It’s nut season so we created this natural nut wreath for our front door.
+Acorns falling?
+Yep, it’s nut season!
+Create a natural nut wreath for your front door.
 Use any hard-shelled nuts you wish, even acorns from your own yard.
 (Don’t worry.
 There are PLENTY left for the squirrels.)
 Here are directions on how to make this festive wreath.

-Gluing on the nuts can take time but you’ll end up with a wreath that can go from autumn all the way through Thanksgiving and even Christmastime.
+This wreath can take some time so set aside a relaxing day for this craft.
+Perhaps it’s a good family project?
+You’ll end up with a wreath that can go from autumn all the way through Thanksgiving and even Christmastime.

 Nut Wreath Materials